evanoshea21/QA-API/README.md

 ### Deployment:

-After deploying the database and Node server to discrete AWS EC2 instances, stress testing with [loader.io](loader.io) demonstrated that the service could handle throughput of ___ rps with ___ms average response time (including 65-70ms loader.io latency period) and an error rate of .8% with a single host server.
+After deploying the database and Node server to individual AWS EC2 instances, stress testing with [loader.io](loader.io) demonstrated that the service could handle throughput of 3250 rps with a 16.6s average response time and an error rate of 12.4%.

 <img src="./imgs/initialDeploy.png"  width="70%">